drewthomas/synthgrs/README.md

 * `Deaths1`: total count of suicides across all ages for this country-year-sex combination.
 * `D0104` through `D75UP`: count of suicides in each age band for the country-year-sex combination.
 The first 2 digits represent the lowest age the band includes, the last 2 digits the highest. `D0000` is omitted because I always assume zero suicides at age 0.
 * `Pop1`: total population across all ages in this country-year-sex combination.
 * `P0000` through `P75UP`: population in each age band in the country-year-sex combination.
-Numbering scheme is the same as for `D0104` and the like.
+Numbering scheme is the same as for `D0104` and the like, with `P0000` the age-zero population.
 * `ASSR0104` through `ASSR75UP`: age-specific suicide rates, i.e. suicides per 100,000 people in the given country-year-sex-age band.
 Again, I assume zero suicides at age 0.
 * `AASR`: age-adjusted suicide rate, i.e. suicides per 100,000 people in the given country-year-sex combination, reweighting the age-specific suicide rates so the overall age distribution matches a reference population (currently the Netherlands in the given year).
 * `SAAASR`: sex-adjusted, age-adjusted suicide rate, i.e. suicides per 100,000 people in the given country-year combination, reweighting the AASRs by sex to match a reference population's sex distribution (again that of the Netherlands in the given year).